matchret/ChaletCLT/README.md

 **ChalCLT** is a software solution developed for the IFT-2007 course in Object-Oriented Analysis and Design (Fall 2023).
 The project is dedicated to providing SOKIO—a company specialized in modeling laminated solid wood walls—with a user-friendly and efficient application.
 This deliverable focuses on the maintenance and continuous improvement of the initial software.

+> **Note:** The application is already compiled and packaged in the `equipe17.jar` file.
+Simply run this JAR file to launch the application.

 ## Table of Contents

 - [Vision](#vision)